Vyral/base-template/_posts/2021-04-26-tip-3-for-buyers-to-get-ahead-in-this-market.md

 {% include pullquote.html %}

 **Make contact with your lender this week.** I challenged you last week to do the same thing in regards to having that lender reach out to the listing agent.
 One call can accomplish a couple of things today.
-Get that rapport with your lender intact, that way you have a better way of increasing your odds of winning with your buyer.
-If you have any questions, do hesitate to contact me.
+Get that rapport with your lender intact-that way you have a better way of increasing your odds of winning with your buyer.
+If you have any questions, don't hesitate to contact me.
 Next week will be tip number four.
 Until then, have a great day.

 &nbsp;